Join RevGalBlogPals at the Franciscan Center in Tampa, Florida, for Big Event 2020: From Vision to Action. Click here to register.

 Our keynote speakers are Rev. Naomi Washington-Leapheart, Faith Work Director, National LGBTQ Task Force; Rev. Erin Counihan, Pastor, Oak Hill Presbyterian Church, St. Louis, Missouri; and Rev. Hannah Adair Bonner, Director, Frontera Wesley, the Wesley Foundation of Tucson.
 Our worship leader is Rev. Shaun Whitehead, Associate Chaplain, St. Lawrence University.

-Click here to download a flyer – Big Event 2020 Save the Date – and scroll down to read more about our speakers and leaders.
+Scroll down to read more about our speakers and leaders.

 The Franciscan Center is located on eight acres along the eastern banks of the Hillsborough River in Tampa.
 Double rooms will be $600 per person, and single rooms will be $650; accessible rooms are available.
 The registration fee includes program, room, and all meals from dinner on Monday through lunch on Friday.